Which is better as a career, data analyst or cyber security? Let’s find out why your choice may come down to a trade-off between money and stress.

 Cyber security is generally considered not especially hard to learn.
 The challenge lies more in the ongoing learning required since technology and the nature of cyber attacks constantly evolve.

-Gaining initial experience is key to breaking into the cybersecurity field, where abundant job opportunities await.
+Gaining initial experience is key to getting into cybersecurity, where abundant job opportunities await.
 When applying for jobs, highlight the links between your data analytics work and security tasks.
 Join cybersecurity workshops.
 Network at events.
 Do open-source projects.
 All these steps will enhance your skills and show employers you’re serious.

 Related: Is Cyber Security a Good Career in Australia?